Ranger Guided Canoe Tour

 Congaree National Park Ranger-Guided Canoe Tours

 Have you ever wanted to take a canoe trip on Cedar Creek with a park ranger?
-The park may offer a limited number of free guided canoe tours each year as staffing and schedules permit, allowing visitors to experience the Congaree Wilderness in a unique way.
+The park may offer a limited number of guided canoe tours each year as staffing and schedules permit, allowing visitors to experience the Congaree Wilderness in a unique way.
 While on the creek, rangers will talk about the natural and cultural history of the last remaining old-growth buttomland forest in the United States.
 Visitors will see large bald cypress, loblolly pine and a variety of wildlife while on the tour.
 Would you like to join us?

 Select a date to see a list of times